 Traveling to Kenya involves finding out about visas, health, safety, weather, the best time to go, currency and getting to and around Kenya.

 US passport holders need a visa to enter Kenya, but they can get it at the airport or border crossing when they arrive in Kenya.
 If you want to plan ahead then you can apply for a visa in the US.
 Details and forms can be found on the Kenyan Embassy website.
+Nationals from Commonwealth countries (including Canada and the UK) do not need a visa.
+Tourist visas are valid for 30 days.
+For up to date information see the Kenyan Embassy website.

 A single-entry visa costs USD50 and a multiple entry visa USD100.
 If you are planning on visiting just Kenya, then a single-entry is all you need.
 If your plans include crossing over to Tanzania to climb Mount Kilimanjaro or visit the Serengeti, then you'll need a multiple-entry visa if you wish to re-enter Kenya again.